 VIP Members-Only Nap Articles — And now, we’ve also offer a special VIP members-only article on this very topic: 5 Practical, Hands-On Tips For Managing Common Nap Transitions.
 Learn our 5 top secrets for how to gently and painlessly navigate nap transitions, and help them happen in a way that preserves your child’s sleep while also preserving your own sanity! 😉

-For more details about all our VIP member benefits (including weekly chats with a trained sleep consultant and 20% off ALL sleep consulting packages), visit our membership page, and consider becoming a VIP member today!
+For more details about all our VIP member benefits, visit our membership page, and consider becoming a VIP member today!